 First Trust Multi Manager Etf Performance

-The etf shows a Beta (market volatility) of 1.05, which means a somewhat significant risk relative to the market.
-First Trust returns are very sensitive to returns on the market.
-As the market goes up or down, First Trust is expected to follow.
+The etf shows a Beta (market volatility) of 1.25, which means a somewhat significant risk relative to the market.
+As the market goes up, the company is expected to outperform it.
+However, if the market returns are negative, First Trust will likely underperform.

 Risk-Adjusted Performance